kesselborn/conex/README.md

 # Functionality

-- for now it lacks the big "Manage my TabGroups" overview window
+- it lacks the big "Manage my TabGroups" overview window
-- a tab group is automatically one tab container -- i.e. tab groups are isolated against each other
+- tab containers are handled like groups in the old tab groups addon
 - the quick search containes thumbnail of the results
 - the quick search includes the history